DIVISION III. PROPERTY DEVELOPMENT AND USE REGULATIONS

 A. Provide a written statement specifying the desired density increase, incentives and any waivers requested; proposed rent schedules and/or sales prices; and the type, location, size, and construction scheduling of all dwelling units;

-H. If a density bonus or incentive is requested for a child care facility, evidence that all of the requirements in California Government Code Section 65915(h) can be met.
+F. If a density bonus or incentive is requested for a child care facility, evidence that all of the requirements in California’s Density Bonus Law, including but not limited to Government Code Section 65915, can be met.

-1. Before approving an application that includes a request for a density bonus, incentive, parking reduction, and/or waiver pursuant Sections 13-30.420 through this section, the decision-making body shall make all of the following findings, as applicable:
+1. Before approving an application that includes a request for a density bonus, incentive, parking reduction, and/or waiver pursuant to California’s Density Bonus Law, including but not limited to Government Code Section 65915, the decision-making body shall make all of the following findings, as applicable:

 A. That the residential project is eligible for the density bonus and any incentives, parking reductions, or waivers requested.